hitoshi-watase/sercrod/docs/reference/directives/case-break.md

 #### Fallthrough and break behavior

-`*switch` in Nablla uses a DOM-ordered, fallthrough model similar to JavaScript:
+`*switch` in Sercrod uses a DOM-ordered, fallthrough model similar to JavaScript:

-- Nablla locates the first branch that should start rendering.
+- Sercrod locates the first branch that should start rendering.
 - From that branch onward, it renders every subsequent `*case` / `*default` branch until a break is detected.
 - A break is detected when the original branch element has any of:
   - `*break`